CharlesWP/alyvix_com/pages/03.service/02._highlights/features.md

 	  icon: fa fa-life-ring
 ---

-# Let Alyvix Service manage your tests.
+# Let Alyvix Service manage your tests
-## See the results in your monitoring system.
+## See the results in your monitoring system

 **Schedule end-user bots** continuously and in parallel, while keeping your Windows RDP sessions up and running.